"When I go to Spain . . . I hope to . . . to have you assist me on my journey there." -- Romans 15:24

 Are you really afraid?
 Will someone hurt you?
 Are you afraid of what people will think?
 If someone was afraid of being hurt or spoken against, they probably are not ready to face some of the very real pressures of being a missionary.

-Some have a bad attitude about support raising, disdainfully calling it "begging."
+Some have a terrible attitude about support raising, disdainfully calling it "begging."
 I'm no help to them either.
 For one thing, a negative attitude about this one issue often indicates other issues which mean problems for a mission team.
-If God calls a person to a certain mission, He calls them to the support raising procedure of that mission.
+If God calls a person to a specific mission, He calls them to the support-raising procedure of that mission.

-Others feel God is leading them a different way, but they just can't put it into words.
+Others feel God is leading them in a different way, but they just can't put it into words.
 I gladly tell those people about the funding approach we use in WEC International.
 It's something which our founder, C.T.
-Studd, learned from Hudson Taylor [film] (Taylor had himself picked up the idea from George Muller).
+Studd, learned from Hudson Taylor.
+Taylor had picked up the idea from George Muller.

 Our approach is simply this.
-When God calls us to serve Him, we believe that His call includes an assurance of the provision of the necessary money for that ministry.
-Therefore, in that confidence we choose not to make appeals or solicitations (or hints).
-Rather, we trust in God to sovereignly move upon people and churches to support us.
+When God calls us to serve Him, we believe that call includes an assurance of providing the necessary money for that ministry.
+Therefore, in that confidence, we choose not to make appeals or solicitations (or hints).
+Instead, we trust in God to sovereignly move upon people and churches to support us.
 We let people know what we are doing or planning to do, but the information about our ministry does not include information about our finances.

 When my family and I were going to Guinea-Bissau, we sent a general letter to friends letting them know where we were going and what we were going to do.
 We did not mention any kind of support level or start-up funds, or anything else related to money.
 We received some inquiries and indications of support, and we went.
 We always had enough for living and for ministry.

 Answer from Jim Raymo, U.S. Director of WEC International.
-Jim has been a missionary in Europe, Asia and now at WEC headquarters in Fort Washington, PA.
-He is author of the book Marching to a Different Drummer
+Jim has been a missionary in Europe, Asia and is now at WEC headquarters in Fort Washington, PA.
+He authored the book Marching to a Different Drummer

-WEC's tradition of "trusting God alone" for provision comes from Scriptures and the influence of the life of George Mueller.
-In the 1800's, Mueller (also spelled "Muller") was guided by God to begin an orphanage in Bristol, England, on the basis of faith in the promises of God.
+WEC's tradition of "trusting God alone" for provision comes from Scripture and the influence of the life of George Mueller.
+In the 1800s, Mueller (also spelled "Muller") was guided by God to begin an orphanage in Bristol, England, on the basis of faith in the promises of God.
 He made no appeal for funds.
-Rather, he asked God to move in people's hearts so they would give toward the care of the orphans.
-Mueller's testimony to God's faithful provision influenced Hudson Taylor, founder of the China Inland Mission, [film] and later C. T. Studd, founder of WEC, who began his missions career with Taylor in China.
+Instead, he asked God to move in people's hearts so they would give toward the care of the orphans.
+Mueller's testimony to God's faithful provision influenced Hudson Taylor, founder of the China Inland Mission, and later C. T. Studd, founder of WEC, who began his missions career with Taylor in China.